yoshidayasutaka/mcp/src/bedrock-kb-retrieval-mcp-server/README.md

 # Bedrock Knowledge Base Retrieval MCP Server

-A Model Context Protocol (MCP) server for accessing Amazon Bedrock Knowledge Bases.
+MCP server for accessing Amazon Bedrock Knowledge Bases

 ## Features

-- Discover knowledge bases and their data sources
+- **Discover knowledge bases and their data sources**: Find and explore all available knowledge bases
+  - Search for knowledge bases by name or tag
+  - List data sources associated with each knowledge base

-- Query knowledge bases with natural language
+- **Query knowledge bases with natural language**: Retrieve information using conversational queries
+  - Get relevant passages from your knowledge bases
+  - Access citation information for all results

-- Filter results by data source
+- **Filter results by data source**: Focus your queries on specific data sources
+  - Include or exclude specific data sources
+  - Prioritize results from specific data sources

+- **Rerank results**: Improve relevance of retrieval results
+  - Use Amazon Bedrock reranking capabilities
-- Rerank results
+  - Sort results by relevance to your query

 ## Prerequisites